EESSI/docs/docs/training/2025/hackathon-eurohpc-user-days.md

 ## Session details

-Full sessions details (including timings for breaks) will be added soon, a general outline is:
+The session will take place from 9.30am to 4 pm, 2 October 2025.
+Full sessions details (including timings for breaks) will be added soon.

+A general outline of the program is:

 - What is CI/CD
 - What makes CI different in the HPC domain